youtube/api-samples/java/README.md

 - Java 1.6
 - Apache Maven (http://maven.apache.org)

-Before running the sample, client_secrets.json must be populated with a client ID and client secret.
+Before running the sample, client_secrets.json and youtube.properties must be populated with a client ID and client secret or simple api key.
 You can create an ID/secret pair at:

   https://code.google.com/apis/console